By Ted Lipien for Cold War Radio Museum

 When Mira Michałowska died in 2007, Daniel Passent, another former pro-regime journalist, like her regarded as a reformist for the system that was ultimately unreformable, praised her for winning for Poland many friends in Great Britain and in the United States.
 He also described her as being a shining jewel in gray and sad Warsaw.
 9 They both served the same regime that produced both grayness and above all sadness for many Poles, which does not mean that millions of people in Poland during the Cold War did not lead lives that were meaningful in terms of personal happiness, entertainment and even many fulfilling careers that did not require excessively difficult moral choices.
 Writers, journalists, most academics and some artists, however, were put in a position of having to make sometimes painful compromises to get well-paying jobs and have their work published or performed in their respective fields.
 Poland, even under Soviet domination, still needed local press and television journalists for everyday domestic news and information that Radio Free Europe could not easily fully provide since its reporters were completely banned by the regime.
 If they could somehow appear in Poland (all RFE visa requests were refused), they would be arrested and put on trial.
 Ironically, the visa ban protected RFE from the visa blackmail which the regime used to put pressure on and try to influence other Western journalists, including during various periods VOA reporters.
 Today authoritarian regimes in Russia, Iran, China, North Korea, Cuba and in several other such countries still use such visa and dual citizenship blackmail against journalists, making the knowledge of its past use once again critical for today’s news organizations.

 With some of the best exile writers and reporters being banned from visiting Poland, as members of the communist elite, Michałowska and Passent were able to gain positive publicity as authors of articles and books with somewhat more liberal and reformist messages than those produced by the regime’s more hardline supporters among other journalists and writers.
 Perhaps they both wanted to see the system gradually change through a convergence of Polish-style communism with some form of left-wing Western liberalism.
 In the end, it did not happen despite some gradual loosening of political repression in response to protests, strikes and demonstrations.
-In 1981, the communist regime introduced the martial law in response to pressure from the Kremlin and workers’ strikes organized by the Solidarity trade union.
-Within a decade communism in Poland collapsed.
+In 1981, the communist regime introduced martial law under pressure from the Kremlin and workers’ strikes organized by the Solidarity trade union.
+Within a decade, communism in Poland collapsed.
 Mira Michałowska’s usefulness to the regime and the regime itself had reached their end, mostly because the Soviet Union under Mikhail Gorbachev no longer had the stomach for yet another invasion of one of its socialist neighbors.
-10

 Ted Lipien was Voice of America acting associate director in charge of central news programs before his retirement in 2006.
 In the 1970s, he worked as a broadcaster in the VOA Polish Service and was the service chief and foreign correspondent in the 1980s during Solidarity’s struggle for democracy in Poland.